 I am deeply concerned about the effects that widespread foreclosures have had on Nevadans and the national economy.
-The housing crisis is at the core of the financial crisis and I remain committed to working on ways to stabilize the housing market and bring relief to families.
-For answers to some of the most frequently asked questions about the foreclosures and the federal government’s response to the housing crisis please click here.
+While the housing market in Nevada has improved in recent years, I remain committed to working on ways to stabilize the housing market and bring relief to families.
+For answers to some of the most frequently asked questions about the foreclosures and the federal government’s response to the housing downturn please click here.

-For struggling Nevada homeowners, my staff will work to get you in contact with those who may be able to help with financial counseling, legal aid and other services.
-My goal is to ensure Nevadans are able to access as much information as possible in order to prevent foreclosure whenever possible.
+For struggling Nevada homeowners, my staff will work to get you in contact with financial counseling, legal aid and other services that may help.
+My goal is to ensure Nevadans are able to access as much information as possible in order to prevent foreclosure.
 To request assistance, please download and complete a privacy release form (Spanish).

 Nevadans looking for more information may call (702) 388-5020 in Southern Nevada and (775) 686-5750 in Northern Nevada.